-We’ve shared below links to existing resources and some helpful approaches for PDAers, plus a list of free resources that are available whilst we’re all at home social distancing or self-isolating.
+We’ve shared below links to new and existing resources and some helpful approaches for PDAers, plus a list of free resources that are available whilst we’re all at home social distancing or self-isolating.

 We’ll keep updating this page with additional information, ideas and resources – and please do let us know if you have other tips or links to share ...